 - Stop user enumeration

-- Completely disable XML-RPC, WP REST API and feeds any kind
+- Hardening: completely disable XML-RPC, WP REST API and feeds any kind

 - Support fail2ban

 See full list of security features

 By default WordPress allows unlimited login attempts either through the login form or by sending special cookies.
 This allows passwords to be cracked with relative ease via brute force attack.